text Environmental Law with glasses and mallet

 Enforcement Actions

-If violations persists, the department must escalate actions to compel compliance, especially if the responsible party has gained substantial economic benefit as a result of non-compliance.
-The department will use formal enforcement actions to resolve outstanding non-compliance that could not be resolved through the informal CC&P process.
-Formal enforcement must be applied to address threats to human health and natural resources.
-Department staff continue to provide assistance to willing parties throughout the enforcement process.
+If violations continue, the department must escalate actions to compel compliance.
+The department will use formal enforcement actions to resolve remaining issues that could not be resolved through the informal CC&P process.
+Formal enforcement must be used to address threats to human health and the environment.
+Department team members will continue to provide assistance to willing parties throughout the enforcement process.

-Compliance and enforcement teams are authorized to use the full range of tools to compel resolution of environmental problems and deter future non-compliance with environmental laws and their implementing regulations and associated permits.
+Compliance and enforcement teams are authorized to use a number of tools to compel compliance and discourage future non-compliance with environmental laws, regulations and associated permits.
 These tools range from voluntary compliance agreements to civil litigation.
 Formal enforcement actions include, but are not limited to, suspending or revoking a permit, Abatement/ Administrative Orders and Abatement/ Administrative Orders on Consent.
 These actions typically require the responsible party to implement a schedule for achieving compliance at the facility or site.
 The actions may require paying a penalty, cost recovery or damage amounts assessed for the violations.

 The department also has the option to refer a case to the Attorney General’s Office, who represents the department in legal action against a responsible party.
-Examples of formal enforcement actions achieved through litigation include Settlement Agreements, Consent Judgments and Court Orders.
+Formal enforcement actions through litigation include Settlement Agreements, Consent Judgments and Court Orders.
 Referral to the Attorney General’s Office can occur when:

 • The responsible party and the department are unable to reach an agreement to correct the violations